Loans for Homebuyers

 RD loans are fixed rate, 30 year mortgages.
 While there are no loan limits, the program does have income limits.
 The income limit generally is based on 115% of the median county income adjusted to family size.

 Even though RD is a nothing down loan, there are closing costs.
-However, the seller can pay all or a portion of the closing costs and prepaid items, and any remaining closing costs may be added to the loan up to the appraised value of the property.
+However, the seller can pay all or a portion of the closing costs, and any remaining closing costs may be added to the loan up to the appraised value of the property.
 If any cash is required of the borrower it can be 100% gifted.
-In addition, many communities have home grants that pay a major portion of the closing costs.

 When purchasing a home that is not exactly what you want or that needs renovation, a rehab loan lets you finance the purchase and the desired repairs or renovations into one loan.

 A rehab loan is a fixed rate, fully-amortizing loan.
 The program makes no restrictions on the types of repairs, has no required improvements, and has no minimum amount of repairs.
-Loan amounts are based on the "as completed" value of the property, and the rehabilitation costs can represent up to 50% of the "as completed" value.
+Loan amounts are based on the "as completed" value of the property, and the rehabilitation costs can represent up to 75% of the "as completed" value.
 You also can finance certain construction-related costs, such as inspection, architectural, and engineering fees.
+The maximum loan amount is based on the lesser of:

 A construction loan is a short term, interim loan to pay for the construction of a home.
 Usually it is designed to provide periodic disbursements to the builder during the construction period.
 Once construction is complete, the loan must be refinanced into a permanent mortgage, called the "take-out" loan.
-Some lenders offer a "one time close" option, meaning the construction loan automatically is replaced by a permanent mortgage at the end of the construction period.
+Some lenders offer a "one-time close" option, meaning the construction loan automatically is replaced by a permanent mortgage at the end of the construction period.
+This may reduce your total closing costs.

 A lot loan is usually a short term loan for the purchase of land used for home construction.
 A land loan can be short or long term with rate and term dependent on the intended purpose for the land.